Protective Action You Can Take Now

 The first step to assuring an advance health care directive is used to make health care decisions that reflect the values and goals of the person is careful selection of the agent as discussed above.
 The second step is a conversation between the person and the agent and other family members about health care goals and values.
 Health care values are deeply held personal beliefs about the kind of care a person wants, or does not want, and about what is most important in the person’s life.
 Health care goals are the desired outcome for treatment.
 Values are deeply held and long lasting, goals are formed at the time of illness or injury.

 A common misconception with health care planning is that the person can dictate all future health care decisions to the agent well in advance.
-However, because the spectrum of health conditions is so incredibly broad, it is very difficult to leave specific treatment that are useful or effective.
+However, because the spectrum of health conditions is so incredibly broad, it is very difficult to mandate specific treatment that will be useful or effective in the future.
 The directions commonly left in living wills about specific treatments are often difficult for the agent and health care practitioner to interpret.
-It is hard to tell when death is imminent; there can be disagreement if the person will ever regain consciousness.
+It is hard to tell when death is imminent; or there can be disagreement if the person will ever regain consciousness.
 The agent should have a meaningful understanding of the person’s strongly held values.
 This understanding will provide much more useful guidance when it is time to decide.

-The person and the agent should have these value conversations early and often.
-The conversation also be held between the person and all family members while the person can lead the discussion.
-This should help foster open communication between family members.
+The person and the agent should have these value conversations as described above early and often.
+The conversation should also be held between the person and involved family members while the person can lead the discussion.
+This will or at least should help foster open communication between family members.
 If the person is eventually unable to make or communicate decisions, open communication between family members is a helpful practice to avoid bad choices by the health care proxy or agent.

 Learn the Protective Actions You Can Take to Prevent or Minimize Elder Abuse and Exploitation